luigiserrantoni/LCR-kelvin-probes-adapter-PCB/README.md

 Suggested values:
 C1 470uF
 C2 2.2 uF
+When capacitor are not installed the pads shall be short-circuited.

 **Case**

 A case to be 3D printed is under development
 ![case](/images/handheld-LCR-adapter-case.jpg?raw=true "LCR adapter case")

+**How to get one**
+You can order the PCB from [my tindie store](https://www.tindie.com/products/bitplus/lcr-kelvin-4-wires-probes-adapter-pcb/).